Kshitij0169/AI-README-GENERATOR/README.md

 # 🎉 GitHub README generator with Streamlit

-# 🚀 This README was generated using my app!
+# 🚀 This README was generated using this app!
 Yay!

 Welcome to the **GitHub Repository Analyzer**!
 This project provides a user-friendly interface to analyze codebases hosted on GitHub using **Streamlit** and **OpenAI**'s API.
 With this application, you can extract and visualize codebase details in a few simple steps.

 ## 🚀 Features

 - **Streamlit Interface**: A clean and interactive web application built with Streamlit.
 - **OpenAI Integration**: Utilize OpenAI's powerful models to analyze code and generate insights.
 - **Environment Variables**: Securely manage API keys using a `.env` file.

 ## 📁 Project Structure

 ```
 .
 ├── .env